 • Ratification of the report and distribution of results or actions

-Professional Enhanced Meeting Technology (EMT) Manager Course Available
+Professional Digital Meeting Technology (DMT) Manager Course Available

 The following course is available for webinar and onsite delivery.
 This is for meeting and travel planners, technology developers, presentation creators and speaker/presenters.

-Session 1 – Introduction to Enhanced Technology Meetings
+Session 1 – Introduction to Digital Technology Meetings

-An introduction to various types of enhanced meeting technology will be discussed such as:
+An introduction to various types of digital meeting technology will be discussed such as:

 - Video – real-time, still-frame, broadcast, streaming